ni/measurement-plugin-python/examples/game_of_life/README.md

 ### Features

-- Demonstrates a measurement service returning XY data
+- Demonstrates a measurement service returning XY data.
+- Demonstrates how to update a measurement UI while the measurement is running.
+- Demonstrates cancellation tokens and deadlines.
-- Includes InstrumentStudio and MeasurementLink UI Editor project files
+- Includes InstrumentStudio and MeasurementLink UI Editor project files.

 ### Required Driver Software